AA-FARUQ/simple_shell/README.md

-Faruq and Ahmed Readme file for simple_shell project
+Faruq and Ahmed Readme file for the simple shell project